-I’ve always been fanatical about professional ethics.
-It’s an issue that comes from my history of being abused and growing up with rare chronic illnesses.
-I’ve written on my website that I made a commitment to treat people the way I wanted to be treated.
+My passion about ethics comes from my history of being abused and growing up with rare chronic illnesses.
+Very early in my professional career, I made a commitment to treat people the way I wanted to be treated.
 I believe a reverence for others is definitely part of professional ethics for any profession that involves helping others.

 CCE-Global says “Coaching is a career in which professionals have specialized education, training, and experience to assess needs of clients, collaborate with clients on solutions, and offer strategies that assist individuals and organizations in reaching identified goals” (CCE-Global).
 Notice the word assist.